KarloKorbar/multimodal_depression_detection/Chapters/5_implementing_multimodal_fusion.md

 ## Introduction

 Multimodal fusion represents a sophisticated approach to combining information from multiple data sources to achieve more robust and accurate predictions.
 In the context of depression detection, this approach is particularly valuable as it allows the system to leverage complementary information from textual, audio, and facial expression modalities.
-This chapter presents the theoretical foundations of multimodal fusion and details its implementation in our depression detection system, including the necessary preprocessing steps, model architecture, and training pipeline.
+This chapter presents the theoretical foundations of multimodal fusion and details its implementation in the depression detection system, including the necessary preprocessing steps, model architecture, and training pipeline.

 ## On multimodal fusion